modaralgayal/palautusrepositorio/Week-4/viikko4/retro.md

 * Observations are done by the programmers who participated in the sprint after which the comments are categorized into three brackets (Glad, Sad or Mad) Each programmer takes their turn to describe their observation and place their card on a whiteboard which is the categorized.

-first change for tag
-second change for tag